 How to Make Friends and Do Epic Stuff

 Go to or host multiple events and it’s likely you’ll get to know people and they’ll get to know you.
 At this point (or possibly earlier for the adventurous), you can extend or accept invitations for gatherings outside of the traditional meetup boundaries.
-These can blossom into deeper friendships, linked together with common interests and scheduled events that facilitate regular interaction.
+These can blossom into deeper friendships.

 Meetup experiences will vary so make the most of great groups